 Some people support the notion that Spaying or neutering your dog will have the side effect of them putting weight.

 A study in the journal of the American Veterinary Medical Association put these concerns to bed.
-The study examined at the medical history of 1,930 dogs which were spayed or neutered at and compared them to the medical history of 1,669 hormonally untouched dogs.
+The study examined at the medical history of 1,930 dogs that were spayed or neutered and compared them to the medical history of 1,669 hormonally untouched dogs.

 Dog records were tracked for at minimum ten years or until they were overweight or obese.

-This research established the correlation among spay/neuter and a higher risk of weight gain, but this association was only statistically meaningful in the first two years after surgery.
+This research established the correlation between spay/neuter and a higher risk of weight gain, but this association was only statistically meaningful in the first two years after surgery.

 Furthermore, the age at which the dog was spayed or neutered had little impact on whether or not it was eventually diagnosed as overweight or obese.

 Ultimately, this journal is excellent for people who choose to spay or neuter their dogs.

 A report states (Dog obesity: Veterinary practices’ and owners’ opinions on cause and management) that obesity in dogs was attributed to server factors.

 Veterinarians determined that only 3% of cases could be attributed to the dog.
 And 97% was human-specific like diet, exercise and owners attitudes.

 Many of us are not sure how many calories we need to maintain a healthy body weight.
 Therefore, it’s reasonable that we might overstate the energy requirements of our dogs.